Linking Docker's Nginx to the host machine's localhost MySQL

 nginx -s reload

-Connecting Docker Containers to Host Local Services
+Connecting Docker Containers with Local Services

 3. What is host.docker.internal?

-5. Can I use host.docker.internal on Linux?
+5. Can I run host.docker.internal on Linux?